-One of my major struggles though, has been office snacks.
+One of my major struggles has been figuring out how to resist office snacks.

 I put a lot of time and effort into healthy eating, but that’s not to say I never indulge.
 I’m okay with enjoying a treat that I really love for a special occasion.

 The problem is that at work it seems like there’s always some kind of special occasion.
 Someone has a birthday and we all have cookies.
 Someone retires and we all have cake.
 Friday comes along and someone has to bring donuts.